Beatso/old-website/content/minecraft-stuff.md

 I'm also part of the team at Vanilla Extract, which is another Minecraft resource pack picker.
 I made the discord bot, I help out with the website, and I am part of the RP Support team.
 [Website](https://sites.google.com/view/vanillaextract)

-# Other Stuff

-## TrumpTimer

-A simple timer to count down until President Trump leaves office.
-[Website](https://beatso.github.io/TrumpTimer/)

-## RedditSpyglass

-A small website to see how many points a reddit post has, even if it's hidden.
-[Website](https://beatso.github.io/RedditSpyglass/)

-## Translate Nonsense

-A Python program to translate text through many languages so it becomes nonsense.
-[GitHub](https://github.com/Beatso/TranslateNonsense)

-## Pinn

-A discord bot so anyone can pin messages, even if they don't have the manage messages permission. [top.gg](https://top.gg/bot/763842999573544981)

-## Custom Discord Bots

-I make a bunch of discord bots in discord.js.
-They're all on my [GitHub profile](https://github.com/Beatso?tab=repositories).